auomoto/BOSS-specMech/docs/index.md

 2. [BOSS Spectrograph Technical Manual](https://docs.google.com/document/d/11UHDSXXC8-JnVtt-BcFyOa2BDeodfezanSv0PJa2Pw8/edit?usp=sharing)

 ## Software Overview
-specMech source code is kept here. specMech handles the motion controls and sensors on the BOSS spectrographs.
+specMech handles the motion controls and sensors on the BOSS spectrographs.
 The CCD readouts are handled by a different system, the Archon controller.

 The specMech target processor is an Atmel ATMega4809 as implemented on a Microchip [dm320115 Curiosity Nano](https://www.microchip.com/DevelopmentTools/ProductDetails/dm320115#additional-summary) board.
 The programming IDE we use is Atmel Studio 7.0 although one suspects that Microchip's MPLAB X should work with few, if any, code modifications.
+The Curiosity Nano board was chosen because it does not need an external hardware programming tool to download sofware.
+Your need only the IDE software and a USB cable.

 ## Hardware Overview